 There is technically no such thing as a Cathedral in the Church of Scotland, but the name remains in recognition of its history.
 Today's Cathedral serves as an active parish church for Dunblane.
 It is maintained by Historic Environment Scotland, one of whose custodians is usually available on the premises to provide further information.

 For the visitor, Dunblane Cathedral is built on a pleasantly human scale.
 It is not too large to take in as you wander around.
 The largest single space is the nave at the west end, complete with the superb roof added around 1890.
 The whole space is best viewed from the gallery below the west window, reached by a narrow spiral staircase.

 Highlights in the nave include the oldest and the newest pieces of stone on view.
-In the south west corner is a standing pictish stone cross, dating back to the ninth century.
+In the south west corner is a standing Pictish stone cross, dating back to the ninth century.
 It was unearthed from under the chapter house floor in 1873.
-Very similar in scale is the cathedral's newest piece of stone, the poignant Dunblane Commemoration, unveiled here on 12 March 2001 to commemorate the tragedy in the town on 13 March 1996.
+Very similar in scale is the cathedral's newest piece of stone, the poignant Dunblane Commemoration, unveiled here on 12 March 2001 to commemorate the tragedy that took place in the town on 13 March 1996.

 The cathedral's east end is given over largely to the choir, complete with its magnificent woodwork.
 The stalls, altar, organ and screen were all gifted to the cathedral in 1914.
 And when combined with the stunning east window, whose stained glass dates from 1901, the effect is quite enchanting.